Our ultimate guide for making pot brownies, cannabutter, and where to find the best edibles within the cannabis market.

 Directions

-1. Prepare the Pan: Butter an 8ร—8-inch baking pan, then dust with cocoa powder.
-Preheat your oven to 350ยฐF (175ยฐC) to ensure even baking.
+- Prepare the Pan: Butter an 8×8-inch baking pan, then dust with cocoa powder.
+Preheat your oven to 350°F (175°C) to ensure even baking.

-3. Combine Ingredients: Add the eggs one at a time, mixing thoroughly after each.
+- Combine Ingredients: Add the eggs one at a time, mixing thoroughly after each.
 Beat for about 5 minutes until a ribbon forms on the surface when you lift the whisk.
 Stir in the optional nuts for added texture.
+If you’re allergic to nuts or simply not a fan, you can easily swap in ⅔ cup semisweet or bittersweet chocolate chips or chunks instead.

 Both recipes offer a delightful way to enjoy cannabis brownies, catering to different levels of baking expertise and time commitments.